Jan-H-Christensen/DB_assignment/README.md

 ## Rollback Plan

-For the rollback you have to follow this steps based on how fra you want to rollback, run this sql command from this [script]() you SQL Server Management
+For the rollback you have to follow this steps based on how fra you want to rollback, run this sql command from this [Rollback script](https://github.com/Jan-H-Christensen/DB_assignment/blob/main/sql_rollback.sql) you SQL Server Management

-1.
+- if you want to remove the table ProductRatings than run only the first (remember to remove the lines 7 - 9)
+- if you want to remove the category in the product tbl than you have to remove the lines 4 & 5
+- if you want to make a fully rollback than you can run the whole script